Shift Profitability Simulator

 What is "dead time" in rideshare and delivery?

-Dead time is any time you're online but not actively earning—waiting for requests, driving to pickup without pay, sitting in parking lots, or repositioning between zones.
+Dead time is any time you are online but not actively earning: waiting for requests, driving to pickup without pay, sitting in parking lots, or repositioning between zones.
 Most drivers underestimate this: typical dead time is 20-40% of shift hours.
-A "4-hour shift" might only have 2.5-3 hours of paid activity.

 What are "dead miles" and why do they matter?

-Dead miles are any miles driven without a passenger or delivery—driving to pickup, returning from dropoff, repositioning.
-Every dead mile costs you gas and depreciation with zero revenue.
-If 30% of your miles are dead miles, your true cost-per-paid-mile is 43% higher than you think.
+Dead miles are any miles driven without a passenger or delivery: driving to pickup, returning from dropoff, or repositioning.
+Every dead mile costs gas and depreciation with zero revenue.

 How do I calculate my true cost per mile?